Pan Hannian: History

+In 1943, Pan was deceived into meeting with the Japanese collaborator Wang Jingwei.
+Believing that it would be difficult to explain the circumstances, Pan did not disclose the incident to the CCP at the time.

-In 1949 Pan was made a Deputy Mayor of Shanghai.
+In 1949, Pan was made a Deputy Mayor of Shanghai.

+In 1955, Pan disclosed to the CCP Central Committee the fact that he had met with Wang Jingwei in 1943.
+This caused Mao Zedong to distrust Pan.
 On 3 April 1955 Pan was accused by the PRC Ministry of Public Security of "secretly seeking the assistance of the Japanese secret service organs and colluding with the major traitor Wang Jingwei".
-Pan was imprisoned until his death in 1977 but was posthumously rehabilitated.
+Pan was imprisoned until his death in 1977 and was posthumously rehabilitated in 1982.